justinalsing/dlmmc/README.md

 This pre-compiles all of the models on your machine, saves them in `models/`, and then you're ready to start DLMing!

+Note: conda seems to be more stable for getting pystan to work than pip - if you installed with pip and compiling the stan models throws errors, try again with with conda.

 ### Usage

 **Functionality**